ericelric/sTYlesoRT/README.md

 ## **Features**

-- **Automatic CSS Sorting**: Organizes properties alphabetically for cleaner code.
+- **Automatic CSS Sorting**: Organizes properties alphabetically for cleaner code
-- **Dark & Light Mode**: Automatically adapts to the system theme, with manual override.
+- **Dark & Light Mode**: Automatically adapts to the system theme, with manual override
-- **Copy to Clipboard**: One-click copy for quick use.
+- **Copy to Clipboard**: One-click copy for quick use
 - **Fast & Lightweight**: Built with Vue 3 and Vite

 ## **Tech Stack**